nama-gatsuo/AzureKinectForUE/README.md

 Thus we need conversion to acquire orignal depth samples.
 ```
-// In MaterialEditor or Niagara, sample values are normalized to 0-1.
+// In MaterialEditor or Niagara, sample values in Depth texture are normalized to 0-1.
 float DepthSample = (R * 256.0 + G) * 256.0; // millimetor
 ```

 ```
 // In C++
 uint8 R = Sample.R, G = Sample.G;
-uint16 DepthSample = (R << 8) + G;  // millimetor
+uint16 DepthSample = R << 8 | G;  // millimetor
 ```

 Depth pixel from Azure Kinect SDK is originally a single `uint16` in millimetor.
 But `RenderTarget2D` can't store `uint16` as texture (`EPixelFormat::PF_R16_UINT` doesn't work for RenderTarget).